 Unfortunately for Burnside, the pontoon bridges that he planned to use to move his army across the river did not arrive until November 25.
 By then, Burnside’s intentions were clear to Lee, who used the delay to fortify the area around Fredericksburg.
 Unable to find a suitable alternative site to cross the Rappahannock and feeling pressured by Lincoln and Halleck, Burnside continued the operation and assaulted Lee’s entrenched army.

 On December 13, Burnside began his attack on Lee’s army.
 Troops under the command of Major General William B. Franklin opened the battle by attacking the Confederate right flank.
-They experienced some brief success when Major General George Meade’s division penetrated Lieutenant General Thomas J. “Stonewall” Jackson’s line, but Jackson’s men drove Meade back with a counterattack.
+They experienced some brief success when Major General George Meade’s division penetrated the Confederate line of Lieutenant General Thomas J. “Stonewall” Jackson, but Jackson’s men drove Meade back with a counterattack.

 Burnside next tried attacking Lee’s left flank, commanded by Lieutenant General James Longstreet.
 The ill-fated Federals had to cross a drainage ditch and an open field under a murderous fire from the well-positioned Rebels at the base of Marye’s Heights above Fredericksburg.
 Sixteen separate Federal charges resulted in a bloodbath.
 Mercifully, darkness put an end to the killing.